cyface-de/uploader/README.md

 The result is

-- `Result.UPLOAD_SUCCESSFUL` when the upload was successful
+- `Result.UPLOAD_SUCCESSFUL` when the upload was successful or the data already exists on the server
 - `Result.UPLOAD_SKIPPED` when the server is not interested in the data (e.g. data without locations)

-In case of an error, an exception will be thrown:
+In case of an error, an `UploadFailed` exception will be thrown.

+*The cause for the `UploadFailed` may be one of the following (the list may not be complete or stable):*

 - `SynchronisationException` - If an IOException occurred during synchronization.
 This usually means that you should try again later.
 - `BadRequestException` - When server returns `HttpURLConnection#HTTP_BAD_REQUEST` (`400`)